Looking for simple straight forward help on how to format your Seagate hard drive for your Mac?

 7. Click Erase bottom Right to Format.

-Just one moment.
+Wait, just one moment.

 The Simple And Easy Steps To Formatting Your Seagate Drive On Your Mac